SLywnow/Kopia-for-Unity/README.md

 # **How to use**
 ### **Create new snapshot**
-Creates new snapshot, it'll copy full project folder, except Temp Warning, that may freeze Unity, especially at first time, just eait a few minutes (or seconds)
+Creates new snapshot, it'll copy full project folder, except Temp

 ### **Refresh list**
 Refreshes list of all snapshots